FDA Publishes Final Guidance on Risk-Based Monitoring August 18, 2013Posted by Michael Hamrell in Regulatory Thoughts.

 No timetable is provided for the finalization and implementation of these proposed changes to the regulations.
 It typically take 1-2 years for all the comments and feedback to be reviewed and evaluated before a final regulation is issued.
 Once issued it typically takes effect within 6 months of publication.

 2013 Edition of the GCP Q&A Guide April 26, 2013Posted by Michael Hamrell in Regulatory Thoughts.

 1 comment so far

-The 2013 Good Clinical Practice Question & Answer (Q&A) Guide – For CRAs, investigators/sites, auditors, compliance, legal, and other clinical professionals will be published and available in May 2013.
+The 2013 Good Clinical Practice Question & Answer (Q&A) Guide – For CRAs, investigators/sites, auditors, compliance, legal, and other clinical professionals is now available.
 I serve as the Editor-in-Chief of this publication.
 Published by Barnett International (GCP Q&A Book), this book is considered by most persons in the field as the most authoritative source of GCP information available.
 It is now also available both as a print version, spiral bound book or as an electronic book resource.
 It has been updated and revised for 2013 to reflect the most current information regarding GCP issues.

 HIPAA Update January 24, 2013Posted by Michael Hamrell in Regulatory Thoughts.

 The Department of Health and Human Services (DHHS) has released a long-anticipated final rule modifying its regulations regarding the Health Insurance Portability and Accountability Act, (HIPAA) more commonly known by its acronym, HIPAA.